Chart Color Schemes

 Largs Bay - Semaphore ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Largs Bay-Semaphore, as per the 2016 Census, had a cultural diversity score below average with 80.9% of its population born in Australia, 91.4% being citizens, and 91.4% speaking English only at home.
-Christianity was the predominant religion, comprising 40.5% of the population.
-Islam, however, was overrepresented at 0.6%, compared to the Greater Adelaide average of 3.0%.
+Largs Bay-Semaphore had a cultural diversity below average, with 80.9% of its population born in Australia, 91.4% being citizens, and 91.4% speaking English only at home.
+Christianity was the main religion, comprising 40.5%.
+Islam's representation was notable at 0.6%, compared to Greater Adelaide's 3.0%.

 Frequently Asked Questions - Diversity